TheThingsNetwork/workshops/myDevices.md

 ![myDevices-dashboard](media/mydevices-data.png)

-🎉 Great job!
-Now impress some folks with this amazing dashboard you built on Twitter. *Don't forget to add The Things Network in your Tweet: @thethingsntwrk*
+🎉 Now impress some folks with this amazing dashboard you built on Twitter *@thethingsntwrk @CayenneIoT*